-Five-year courses combining the liberal arts and engineering, business administration and engineering, electrical and mechanical engineering, electrical engineering and physics are also provided.
+Five-year courses combining the liberal arts and engineering, business administration and engineering, or electrical engineering and physics are also provided.
 In each of these combined curricula one baccalaureate degree is awarded upon the successful completion of four years of study, and a second baccalaureate degree is awarded at the end of the fifth year.
 Similar programs may be worked out leading to an M.S. in Materials, or an M.B.A.